-With vacancy rates around 1% in many NYC neighborhoods, most landlords don’t feel that they need to negotiate.
-Exceptions include an apartment that has been on the market for a long time, one that has a lot of similar competition in the same building, one that is particularly undesirable, or is in a building with a history of bed bug problems.
+With vacancy rates around 1% in many NYC neighborhoods, landlords of non-luxury apartments (such as one-bedrooms under $3,500 a month) typically feel that they don't need to negotiate.
+Exceptions include an apartment that has been on the market for a long time, one that has a lot of similar competition in the same building, one that is particularly undesirable for some reason, or is in a building with a history of bed bug problems.

 Seasonally speaking, you may encounter more flexibility in the slowest part of the rental cycle, from November to March.
 Offer to move in immediately and let the landlord know you are willing to sign a lease of 15 or 16 months instead of a year, enabling them to re-list the apartment during the busy summer months.